hagbard/flogger-testing/README.md

    test is "close" to what will appear in log files.

-I think that the difficulty in setting up good logs testing in unit tests is one of the primary reasons people chose to inject loggers in their code at all.
+I think that the difficulty in setting up good logs testing in unit tests is one of the primary reasons people choose to inject loggers in their code at all.
 With a well-designed logs testing library, this problem no longer exists, and so injecting loggers _at all_ no longer has any real benefits.

 This principle is supported by the core design of this library, which is agnostic to the underlying logger implementation, and carefully designed to minimize implicit dependencies on specific implementation behaviour.

 If you use this library and wish to migrate your logging (e.g. from Log4J to Flogger, or JUnit4 to JUnit5), your tests will remain essentially unchanged.

 ## Summary